-Before resorting to litigation, you and your attorney need to evaluate numerous factors to determine whether you have a viable commercial lawsuit.
+Before resorting to litigation, you and your attorney need to evaluate numerous factors to determine whether you have a viable commercial lawsuit in NJ.
 The first step in any commercial dispute is to obtain experienced counsel and ensure through a retention agreement that the scope of the services the attorney has agreed to perform dovetails with your expectations.
 It is also important that your attorney and his or her law firm perform a conflict of interest check to ensure that they won’t be disqualified from representing you down the road.

 Is the Controversy Still Live?